Sandra-Kao/AlwaysCode/README.md

 There are so many tricks I want to do, I wnat to try.
 SO...

-Let's just task out time, step by step and go on easy.
+Let's just take out time, step by step and go on easy.

 Please enjoy yourself in my work.